|

 Abstract:

 Choice models are powerful tools to capture the detailed choice behavior of individuals, characterizing the demand at a disaggregate level.
 Although many such models are available in the literature, they are very rarely integrated in optimization models.
 The main reason is that they are non-linear, non-convex and often not available in closed form.
-We propose a modeling framework that allows to represent (almost) any choice model as constraints for MILP.
-The talk describes the framework and illustrates its relevance on some examples.

 Presentation slides (pdf)